 Licensed providersThe Law School will not approve any event unless alcohol will be dispensed by a caterer or vendor possessing a current Class C Liquor License or Banquet Permit.
 Further, alcohol must be served by bartenders trained in the techniques of alcohol management.
 At no time may a student organization be the sole provider of alcohol at an event falling within this policy, nor may students bring their own alcohol to any event to which this policy applies.

 external regulationsThe possession, use, and/or consumption of alcoholic beverages at any Law School or student organization event must also be in compliance with other applicable policies and laws, including University policies and practices, local ordinances, State laws, and State of Michigan Liquor Control Commission regulations.

-The AOC and the Associate Dean for Student Affairs will make interpretations of the Law School policy.
-Students, faculty, and staff may direct questions or concerns about this policy to David Baum, Assistant Dean and Senior Manager of Student Affairs; Darren Nealy, Director of Student Services; or Diane Nafranowicz, Director of the Lawyers Club.
+interpretationsNothing in this policy is meant to circumvent, override, or serve as a substitute for applicable state laws, local ordinances, or policies generated by the central University administration.The AOC and the Assistant Dean for Student Life will make interpretations of the Law School policy.
+Students, faculty, and staff may direct questions or concerns about this policy to David Baum, Assistant Dean for Student Life; Darren Nealy, Director of Student Services; or Diane Nafranowicz, Director of the Lawyers Club.

 amendmentsProposed amendments to these policies will be offered by the AOC to the Dean of the Law School.